 Example A: Steve is assigned to a Group that provides Member permissions to a project.

-- You can individually upgrade her to a higher role such as Manager via User Management
+- You can individually upgrade Steve to a higher role such as Manager via User Management

-- If you later decide you’d like Sheila to be a Member again, you can individually downgrade her to the Member level.
+- If you later decide you’d like Steve to be a Member again, you can individually downgrade her to the Member level.

 - This is possible because the Member role is level with or higher than the Group settings